akostrik/net_practice/README.md

 * the internet behaves like a router
 * a traffic control point (security, filtering, redirecting)
 * stores routes in its routing table
-* when a host sends a packet:
-    + if the routing table tells that the destination is on the local network, then the packet goes directly to the host
-    + if the routing table tells that the destination isn't on the local network, then the packet goes to a local router
 * when a router receives a packet:
     + if the routing table tells that the destination is on an attached network, then the packet goes directly to the host
     + if the routing table tells that the destination isn't on an attached network, then the packet goes to another router